Daniel-Knights/svelte-dk-router/README.md

     hash,
     host,
     hostname,
+    href,
     origin,
     pathname,
-    href,
+    port,
     protocol,
-    search,
+    search
-} from 'svelte-dk-router';
+} from 'svelte-dk-router'
 ```

 These variables update on each route change, ensuring simplicity and parity throughout your application.